Characters: Friendship Is Magic: The Princesses

 - Depending on the Writer: Despite the Characterization Marches On above her speech and some personalty traits change based on what writers feel is best suited.
-In the cartoon she has become a regal and wise pony like her sister, while in the IDW comics, at first she's still haunted and guilt-ridden about her time as Nightmare Moon, something the show has almost never touched upon.
-In later issues she's settled as a Genki Girl back to using the Royal Canterlot Voice when angry or excited.
+In the cartoon she has become a regal and wise pony like her sister, while in the IDW comics "Nightmare" arc, she's shown to still be haunted and guilt-ridden about her time as Nightmare Moon, something the show has almost never touched upon.
+In later issues she's settled as a Genki Girl who lapses into the Royal Canterlot Voice when angry or excited.
 In Season 4 her actions leading up to becoming Nightmare Moon is acknowledged by her with a bit more consistency.

 - Desperately Craves Affection: Since she spent a thousand years as Equestria's Boogey Mare she works hard to earn her subjects' love and admiration once again, with little initial success.

 - Dramatic Thunder: A signature feature of hers.
 The weather reflects her mood, or more precisely, her anger and excitement.

 - Dream Walker: One of Luna's duties as the Princess of the Night is to check on her subjects' dreams and guard them from nightmares, as well as help them overcome them.